RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

   * `pageSize`: *(optional){number}*.
 Size of the pages to fetch, when in QUERY mode (it is optional and will be ignored if provided to ONE and MANY)
   * The `Promise` returned is a standard Javascript promise (use then() method to get the reduction result and catch() to get any error that could happen during treatment)

-##### Runtime target specific fields for type ONE
+#### Runtime target specific fields for type ONE

 * `entity`: *{string}* That field contains entity IP ID
 * `getFetchAction`: *{function}* For target type ONE, the method signature is `() => (dipatchableAction:object)`.
 When dispatched, the action will retrieve the single entity instance

-##### Runtime target specific fields for type MANY
+#### Runtime target specific fields for type MANY

 * `entities`: *{array(string)}* That field contains entities IP ID, as an array of string
 * `getFetchAction`: *{function}* For target type MANY, the method signature is `(ipID:string) => (dipatchableAction:object)`.
-When dispatched, the action will retrieve the entity with IP IDas parameter.
+When dispatched, the action will retrieve the entity with IP ID as parameter.

-##### Runtime target specific fields for type QUERY
+#### Runtime target specific fields for type QUERY

 * `q`: *{string}* That field contains the open search query to retrieve elements
 * `entityType`: *{string}* That field contains the current entity type, as one of the enumated values ENTITY_TYPES_ENUM, exported as a field of `DamDomain`, from `@regardsoss/domain`
-* `excludedIpIds`: *{array(string)}* That field contains the IP IDs of elements that user de-selected in query
+* `excludedIpIds`: *{array(string)}* That field contains the IP IDs of elements that user unselected in query
 * `getFetchAction`: *{function}* For target type QUERY, method signature is `(pageIndex: (optional) number, pageSize: (optional) number) => (dipatchableAction:object)`.
- *Warning 1: Removing page index and page size will result in fetching all elements at once.
-As there may be a lot, it is probably way better to fetch it in many pages.
+ *Warning 1: Removing page index and page size when calling getFetchAction will result in fetching all elements at once.
+As there may be a lot, it is way better to fetch it over many pages.
 You can compute the total number of pages using `entitiesCount` common target field*
  *Warning 2: Fetch actions will retrieve **every query element**.
 When using that result, it is required to verify in excludedIpIds array if the entity has been excluded by the user.*
- *Warning 3: There is a current limitation on the number of entities that can be fetched.
-So far it is blocked at 10 000 entities.*

-## Going further
+# Going further

 The React container ExampleContainer, from *webapp/plugin/services/example*, in *rs-frontend* repository illustrates using the plugin service configuration and target to show entities partitions.
-It uses `getReducePromise` to avoid handling manually the target types when fetching data, recovering data through actions, test react components...
+It uses `getReducePromise` to avoid handling manually the target types when fetching data, recovering it through actions, test react components...
 Reading that example code may be a good starting point from here.